fuzzyb34r/Blogger/README.md

 # Blogger
-Blog web app written with Node, Express, and EJS
+Blog web app written with Node, Express, and EJS.
+Helped teach me these frameworks and practice with them.